Filters

 ordefault_filters:

-, one or more field references can be included with a colon - Fields should be fully scoped if they are outside of the current view (
+, one or more field references can be included with a colon - Fields should be fully scoped if they are outside the current view (

 users.state